aayushkmrr/Assignment_spurqlabs/README.md

                     3.In the .env file, enter your MONGODB CONNECTION STRING 4.Run in terminal "npm start
 3.TO RUN THE FRONTEND-
-                    1.Run in terminal "cd Candidateinfo-video-portal"
+                    1.Run in terminal "npm install".
-                    2.Run in terminal "npm install"
+                    2.Run in terminal "cd Candidateinfo-video-portal"
                     3.Run in terminal "npm run dev"